Tony Gilham Racing: 2012–2020

 Before the start of the 2014 British Touring Car Championship season, Tony Gilham Racing merged with Team BMR to form Team BMR Racing.
 Goff was confirmed as their first driver, racing under the RCIB Insurance Racing banner in a Vauxhall Insignia.

-By the mid way point of the 2014 season at Snetterton Warren Scott and his Team BMR racing team had severed all ties with Tony Gilham Racing after purchasing all of the teams assets including the pair of Vauxhall Insignia's and Volkswagen Passat CC's.
-From that round onwards the team continued to run under the Chrome Edition Restart Racing Banner fielding four Volkswagens for Scott, Alain Menu, Aron Smith and Jack Goff.
-Tony Gilham and Team Hard re-emerged at the start of the 2015 season with a single car entry after a deal was done with United Autosports to acquire one of their Toyota Avensis' that was previously raced by Frank Wrathall.
+By the mid way point of the 2014 season at Snetterton, Warren Scott and his Team BMR racing team had severed all ties with Tony Gilham Racing after purchasing all of the teams assets, including the pair of Vauxhall Insignia's and Volkswagen Passat CCs.
+From that round onwards the team continued to run under the Chrome Edition Restart Racing Banner fielding four Volkswagens for Warren Scott, Alain Menu, Árón Smith and Jack Goff.
+Tony Gilham and Team HARD. re-emerged at the start of the 2015 season with a single car entry after a deal was done with United Autosports to acquire one of their Toyota Avensis' that was previously raced by Frank Wrathall.
 Scot Kieran Gallagher has raced the Avensis at each round with a string of poor results to date, with the car not even taking to the grid on several occasions, as the team and driver continue to struggle with budget issues.

 Cupra Leon (2021–2023)

-The team will introduce the Cupra brand to the BTCC for the first time in 2021 after announcing Jack Goff, Glynn Geddie and Aron Taylor-Smith will drive three brand new Cupra Leons.
+The team introduced the Cupra brand to the BTCC for the first time in 2021, with Jack Goff, Glynn Geddie and Árón Taylor-Smith driving three brand new Cupra Leóns.

+Due to financial difficulties, the team downsized in 2024 and were slated to compete with two cars in the 2024 British Touring Car Championship; the team would apparently be rebranded as Un-Limited Motorsport for 2024 with a single car effort.